10-Q 1 ea0214441-10q_newhorizon.htm QUARTERLY REPORT

 Item 1A.
 Risk Factors

-Factors that could cause our actual results to differ materially from those in this Quarterly Report are any of the risks described in our Annual Report on Form 10-K filed with the SEC on March 28, 2024 (the “Annual Report”).
+Factors that could cause our actual results to differ materially from those in this Quarterly Report are any of the risks described in our Annual Report on Form 10-K filed with the SEC on August 15, 2024 (the “Annual Report”).
 Any of these factors could result in a significant or material adverse effect on our results of operations or financial condition.
 Additional risk factors not presently known to us or that we currently deem immaterial may also impair our business or results of operations.
-As of the date of this Quarterly Report, there have been no material changes to the risk factors disclosed in our Annual Report filed with the SEC.
+Except as set forth below, as of the date of this Quarterly Report, there have been no material changes to the risk factors disclosed in our Annual Report filed with the SEC.

 Item 2.
 Unregistered Sales of Equity Securities and Use of Proceeds